MonkeyAndres/MonkeyAndres.github.io/now.md

 > Read more about myself in the [about page.](../about)

-Last updated: 12/06/2021
+Last updated: 04/07/2021

 # Active projects

 - **Job**
   - JavaScript Developer @ [Redradix](https://redradix.com/)
-  - Been working there for 2 years and a half
+  - Been working there for almost 3 years
 - **Calisthenics**
-  - Working on getting more consistent pull ups and muscle ups with better form
   - Practising handstand (almost got it but need more balance)
   - And front lever (I need more core strength)
 - **Improve my English**
   - Using [Anki flashcards](https://apps.ankiweb.net/)
   - Writing everything that I need to write in English
-- **Personal**: trying to live as simple as possible.
-Enjoying every moment as it was my last
+- **Personal**: I feel very disoriented lately I need to find my drive
 - **Cooking**: start making my own meals again.
 I'm not cooking from scratch but I'm getting used to cook again
-- **Trading**: doing a stocks & bonds course on [Khan Academy](https://www.khanacademy.org/economics-finance-domain/core-finance/stock-and-bonds)
+- **Trading**: ordering and structuring some notes on trading
 - **Learn Rust**: following a [series of tutorials](https://pwy.io/en/posts/learning-to-fly-pt1/) about Rust
+- **Superior FP**: doing a 4-month course on advance programming

 # Paused projects

 - **Travelling**: paused because of COVID
-- **Superior FP**: paused until next course
 - Paused due to lack of time:
   - **Blog**
   - **Driving license**